tntakahashi/nestdaq/scripts/README.md

 ### start_device.sh
 This example shows how to start FairMQDevice with the custom plugins.
 The device must be those provided by the present repository or those which contains `fairmq-` in the path.
+Arguments after the device name are passed through to the device and FairMQ, so plugin options such as `--service-name` and device-specific options such as `--max-iterations` can be specified on the same command line.

+The generated script uses `MY_REDIS_SERVER` for all NestDAQ Redis connections.
+The default is `127.0.0.1:6379`.
+It maps the DAQ service registry to Redis database `0`, metrics to database `1`, and parameter configuration to database `2`.

 ```bash
   # ./start_device.sh [device-name] [options ...]